-Robert H. Spiers, Jr., 71, is from Stony Creek, Virginia.
-Mr. Spiers is the owner/operator of Spiers Farms, LLC, with a tobacco, corn, soybeans, milo, wheat and timber operation.
-He currently serves on the boards of Colonial Farm Credit, ACA; the national Farm Credit Council, a trade organization; Tobacco Associates, Inc., promotes export of US tobacco; and Dinwiddie County Farm Bureau, promotes agriculture.
+Robert H. Spiers, Jr., 72, is from Stony Creek, Virginia.
+Mr. Spiers is the owner/operator of Spiers Farms, LLC, with a tobacco, corn, soybeans, milo, wheat and timber operation, as well as a partner in Double Branch Farms, LLC, an agricultural operation.
+He currently serves on the boards of Colonial Farm Credit, ACA; The Farm Credit Council, a trade organization; Tobacco Associates, Inc., which promotes export of US tobacco; and Dinwiddie County Farm Bureau, which promotes agriculture.
 He is also a governor-appointed director on the Virginia Flue-cured Tobacco Board, and the Virginia Tobacco Revitalization Commission.
 Mr. Spiers has a BS in Ag Economics from Virginia Tech University.
 He is Vice Chair of the AgFirst Plan Sponsor Committee and a member of the AgFirst/FCBT Plan Sponsor Committee.
-Mr. Spiers serves on the Board Risk Policy Committee.
-He became a director in 2006 and his term expires on December 31, 2017.
+Mr. Spiers served on the Board Risk Policy Committee.
+He became a director in 2006 and his term expired on December 31, 2017.

-Michael T. Stone, 45, from Rowland, North Carolina, owns and operates P & S Farms, Inc. and Bo Stone Farms, LLC.
+Michael T. Stone, 46, from Rowland, North Carolina, owns and operates P & S Farms, Inc. and Bo Stone Farms, LLC.
 The row crop units produce corn, wheat, and soybeans and the operations include a swine finishing unit under contract with Murphy Brown, a cow/calf herd, timber management and small produce for a roadside stand.
-Mr. Stone is a director of Cape Fear Farm Credit, ACA, a director of Southeastern Health hospital, and a director of Dillon Christian School.
+Mr. Stone is a director of Cape Fear Farm Credit, ACA, a director of Southeastern Health hospital, a director of Dillon Christian School, and a member of the North Carolina Farm Bureau Energy and Transportation Committee.
+He also serves on the board of the Farm Credit Council, a trade organization.
 Mr. Stone has a BS in Agricultural Business Management with a minor in Animal Science and a MS in Agriculture from North Carolina State University.
-He serves on the Board Compensation Committee in 2016 and will serve as chair of the committee in 2017.
+He serves as chair of the Board Compensation Committee and will also serve on the Board Governance Committee in 2018.
+Mr. Stone is the Board appointed member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee in 2018.
 Mr. Stone became a director in 2015 and his term expires on December 31, 2018.

-Ellis W. Taylor, 47, from Roanoke Rapids, North Carolina, is the owner/operator of a row crop operation, Mush Island Farms, LLC, which consists of cotton, soybeans, wheat, corn and timber.
+Ellis W. Taylor, 48, from Roanoke Rapids, North Carolina, is the owner/operator of a row crop operation, Mush Island Farms, which consists of cotton, soybeans, wheat, corn and timber.
+Mr. Taylor is also a partner in Mush Island Farm, LLC, a trucking operation.
 He is also part owner of Roanoke Cotton Company, LLC, which operates cotton gins and a warehouse.
-He is a director on the boards of AgCarolina Farm Credit, ACA, and Northampton County Farm Bureau, which promotes agriculture.
+He is a director on the boards of AgCarolina Farm Credit, ACA, and Northampton County Farm Bureau, which promotes agriculture and the Federal Farm Credit Banks Funding Corporation.
 Mr. Taylor has a BS in Agronomy, a BS in Agricultural Business Management and a MS in Economics from North Carolina State University.
-Mr. Taylor served as chair of the Board Audit Committee in 2016 and will serve as a member of the committee in 2017.
+He was elected Vice Chairman of the Board for 2018.
+Mr. Taylor served on the Board Audit Committee in 2017 and will serve on both the Board Compensation and Board Governance Committees in 2018.
 He became a director in 2012 and his term expires on December 31, 2019.

-In 2016, each member of AgFirst FCB's board of directors received base compensation of \$57,391 plus expenses.
+In 2017, each member of AgFirst FCB's board of directors received base compensation of \$58,115 plus expenses.
 Additional honorarium was paid to some members for leadership positions on the board.